xan105/node-ini/README.md

 - Sections shall not be nested
 - Case sensitive
 - Empty sections are allowed
-- Key value can only be a boolean, number or string
+- Key value can only be a boolean, number, [bigint](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) or string